by Bill McBride on 7/11/2016 01:17:00 PM

 One of the metrics we'd like to follow is a ratio of house prices to incomes.
-Unfortunately most income data is released with a significantly lag, and there is always a question on what income data to use (the average total income is skewed by the income of a few people).
+Unfortunately most income data is released with a significantly lag, and there are always questions about which income data to use (the average total income is skewed by the income of a few people).

 And for key measures of house prices - like Case-Shiller and CoreLogic - we have indexes, not actually prices.